Your breast tissue starts to develop during puberty. Your breasts

 through the vital changes in pregnancy that make milk production

-Polycystic ovarian disorder (PCOS) is an (hormonal confusion)
+Polycystic ovarian disorder (PCOS) is a (hormonal confusion)

 endocrine disorder that affects 5 - 10% of all women.
-PCOS is recognised
+PCOS is recognized

 by enlarged ovaries that have many small, painless polycystic ovarian